Copyright © All rights reserved. Made by James Grech. Made With Serif WebPlus.

 Age Marshalls and parent helpers are asked to ensure their group follows the set program as it can significantly impact on the flow of the day.

 Cairns Athletics is run entirely by volunteer parents.
 On competition days, there can be up to 100 children taking part in four or five events each.
-With twelve age groups each for boys and girls, this makes for a busy day.
+With at least twelve age groups, this makes for a busy day.

 Parents must be prepared to help at club days to ensure everything runs smoothly and children obtain the maximum benefit from their events.
-We require parents to assist with a variety of tasks ranging from assisting at a field event, being the age marshall of an age group, being a time keeper or helping in the canteen.
+We need parents to help with a variety of tasks ranging from assisting at a field event, acting as Age Marshalls or being a time keeper.

 Children appreciate the presence of their parents as volunteers.
 It is a family undertaking and it is an enjoyable and rewarding task if everyone does their share.
-You don't need any previous experience to assist out on the field or with timekeeping for the track events and there are a number of qualified officials to help you out.
+No previous experience is needed to assist out on the field or with timekeeping for the track events and there are a number of qualified officials to guide parents.

-Also, on the first club day, familiarisation sessions for parents will be held to explain what is involved in officiating in the various track and field events.
+On the first Club Day, familiarisation sessions for parents will be held as part of Orientation to explain what is involved in officiating in the various track and field events.

 Athletics probably makes more demands on parents support than any other sport.
 We need your help all throughout the season.
 Usually parents and carers move around the grounds with their child’s group to watch them participate in the day’s events.
 This is where you can also assist in the various tasks that are essential for each event.
 These tasks include, but are not limited to: